lubojr/naucse.python.cz/lessons/beginners-en/list/index.md

 ## Changing lists

-An important feature of lists, that neither numbers nor strings (nor `True`/`False`/`None`) have, is that lists can be changed.
+An important feature of lists is that neither numbers nor strings (nor `True`/`False`/`None`) have, is that lists can be changed (they are mutable).

 Numbers can't be changed - if you have `a = 3` and you write `a = a + 1`, the number `3` will not change.